evanthegrayt/vim-noteworthy/README.md

 # Noteworthy
 Note-taking is a practice that every good developer should employ, so why should the process be tedious?
-Noteworthy provides a very quick and painless way to create and open notes that are kept in predefined places.
+Noteworthy provides a very quick and painless way to create, open, and search through notes that are kept in predefined places.
 Works with both static and project-specific libraries.

 ## Table of Contents
 - [Installation](#installation)